brnomade/DeftPascalToolchain/README.md

 - create_new_deft_pascal_project.bat

 This script will create a brand new FOLDER and PROJECT FILES based on a name passed by parameter.
      - CoCo file name conventions and limitations apply here.
      - Folder and files must comply to the 8 characters size and always be in uppercase.
      - The script does not yet check or enforce such constraints.

+This script must be executed from the PROJECTS FOLDER

+This script requires the following files to be present on the same folder:
+     - new_deft_pascal_project_disk.dsk
+     - new_deft_pascal_project_objects_file.txt
+     - new_deft_pascal_project_source.pas

+This script uses following configurations
+     - DEFT_PROJECTS_FOLDER
+     - EDITOR_FOLDER
+     - EDITOR_EXECUTABLE

- Usage:
+Example Usage:
  cd <PROJECTS FOLDER>
  .\create_new_deft_pascal_project.bat HELLO1

-This will create a new folder called HELLO1 and will place HELLO1.pas, HELLO1.prj and HELLO1.dsk files into it.
-The lowercase extensions are correct and will be adjusted by the scrips when needed.
+Above call will create a new folder called HELLO1 and will place HELLO1.pas, HELLO1.prj and HELLO1.dsk files into it.
+The script will also atemp to execute the editor passing the .pas and .prj files for opening.

+- deft_pascal_compile_source.bat

+This script will trigger the compilation of the SOURCE FILE identified by the name passed by parameter.
+The name must be without any extension.

+This script uses following configurations:
+     - DEFT_DSK_FOLDER
+     - DEFT_DSK_FILE
+     - DEFT_PROJECTS_FOLDER
+     - MAME_FOLDER
+     - AUTOIT_FOLDER

+This script invokes following tools:
+     - imgtool.exe from mame
+     - mame64.exe from mame
+     - autoit3.exe from autoit

+Example Usage:
+ cd <PROJECTS FOLDER>
+ .\deft_pascal_compile_source.bat HELLO1

+Above call will copy the .pas and .prj files into the project dsk file.
+Will than execute mame using the dsk image.
+Will than start AutoIT to inject keystrokes on the CoCo emulator to start DEFT PASCAL, configure the correct parameters and trigger the source code compilation.
+Once compilation is completed, the script will extract the compilation report from the dsk file and present it to the editor.